-The CPUE for the top 3 species groups (surgeonfish, parrotfish, and miscellaneous reef fish) was relatively constant over 23 years.
+Sabater's (2010) analysis of the time series of fish biomass and catches determined the CPUE for the top 3 species groups (surgeonfish, parrotfish, and miscellaneous reef fish) was relatively constant over 23 years.
 There was an increase in the CPUE from 1995 to 2001 during the SCUBA spearfishing period.
 The CPUE for surgeonfish increased greatly during the introduction of SCUBA on the spear fishery and rapidly declined after reaching a peak in 1997.
 It remained steady from 1998 to 2002 at roughly 11.5 lbs per hour after which it continued to decline to a current low at 3 lbs per hour.

-Parrotfish CPUE had a slight rise during the SCUBA spearfishing period but not as drastic as surgeonfish and it did not show that intermediate steady phase after reaching the peak CPUE in 1997.
+Parrotfish CPUE exhibited a slight rise during the SCUBA spearfishing period but not as drastic as surgeonfish and it did not show that intermediate steady phase after reaching the peak CPUE in 1997.
 It continued to decrease and was constant at around 3.5 lbs per hour.
 Miscellaneous reef fishes CPUEs do not show fluctuations found in surgeon and parrotfish.
-The low CPUEs before and after the highs during the SCUBA spearfishing period cancel any long-term effect of spearfishing in the overall trend in reef fish CPUE.
+The low CPUEs before and after the highs during the SCUBA spearfishing period cancel any long-term effect of spearfishing in the overall trend in reef fish CPUE (Sabater 2010).

 The CPUE for the shore-based fishery was determined to be constant to slightly decreasing over a 19-year period as affected by the gleaning of invertebrates, and fishing for atule, mullets and squirrelfish (Sabater 2010).
 The decline can be attributed to changes in the nature of the fishery, the biology of coral reef MUS and the interaction of fishing with other factors such as habitat limitation and degradation.
-In some cases, CPUE was shown to be increasing like in the gleaning of mollusk, spearfishing for surgeonfish and parrotfish, and using rod and reel for grouper.
+In some cases, CPUE was shown to be increasing such as the gleaning of mollusks, spearfishing for surgeonfish and parrotfish, and using rod and reel for grouper.

 There have been no reported or observed interactions between protected species and coral reef fisheries in Federal waters around American Samoa and the potential for interactions is believed to be low due to the gear types and fishing methods used.
 Most of the catches that are not sold are retained for personal consumption.
-There were some reported fatalities in sea turtles due to deep hooking from rod and reel along the shoreline based on necropsy report (Alden Tagarino, Personal Communications).
+There were some reported fatalities for sea turtles due to deep hooking from rod and reel fishing along the shoreline, based on necropsy report (Alden Tagarino, Personal Communications).
 None were reported from the boat-based fishery.